 Alternatively, Dunkirk is home to a contemporary art gallery, a lovely harbour and some stunning architecture such as the Tour du Leughenaer, the Belfry of Dunkirk and the Dunkirk lighthouse.

 Officially the Dunkirk Carnival runs between January and March each year with smaller parades and balls happening each weekend.
 But the main event takes place in the three days leading up to Ash Wednesday, February 17, 2021.

 Plan ahead: Book your perfect trip with our France travel guide and destination information.
 Does France require a visa?
 Check the visa requirements before you get caught up during your travel.

 Stay safe: Even the best-laid plans can head south.
 SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
 How to stay safe during Dunkirk Carnival 2021?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in France?
 Make use of technology.
 There’s an app for everything.

 The best and most unique action sports and adventure events in France

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Dunkirk Carnival 2021 using the map below!